-Being a listed Qatari shareholding company engaged in banking activities, the Bank is also bound to adhere with the corporate governance regulations issued by the Qatar Central Bank (the QCB Corporate Governance Guidelines) and Qatar Financial Markets Authority (the QFMA Corporate Governance Code).
+Being a listed Qatari shareholding company engaged in banking 2.2.2 Approach to Governance activities, the Bank is also bound to adhere with the corporate governance regulations issued by the Qatar Central Bank (the QCB Corporate Governance Guidelines) and Qatar Financial Markets Authority (the OFMA Corporate Governance Code).
 In addition, the Bank seeks to adopt international leading practices for corporate governance, including but not limited to those developed by the Organisation for Economic Cooperation and Development (OECD), the Bank for International Settlements (BIS) and the International Institute of Finance (IIF).